jtinosa/Intermediate-Mobile-Programming/Lesson2.md

   - macOS apps built using .NET MAUI use Mac Catalyst, a solution from Apple that brings your iOS app built with UIKit to the desktop, and augments it with additional AppKit and platform APIs as required.
   - Windows apps built using .NET MAUI use Windows UI 3 (WinUI 3) library to create native apps that target the Windows desktop.
 For more information about WinUI 3, see Windows UI Library.

+## .NET MAUI Features
+- .NET MAUI provides a collection of controls that can be used to display data, initiate actions, indicate activity, display collections, pick data, and more.
+In addition to a collection of controls, .NET MAUI also provides:
+  - An elaborate layout engine for designing pages.
+  - Multiple page types for creating rich navigation types, like drawers.
+  - Support for data-binding, for more elegant and maintainable development patterns.
+  - The ability to customize handlers to enhance the way in which UI elements are presented.
+  - Cross-platform APIs for accessing native device features.
+These APIs enable apps to access device features such as the GPS, the accelerometer, and battery and network states.
+For more information, see Cross-platform APIs for device features.
+  - Cross-platform graphics functionality, that provides a drawing canvas that supports drawing and painting shapes and images, compositing operations, and graphical object transforms.
+  - A single project system that uses multi-targeting to target Android, iOS, macOS, and Windows.
+For more information, see .NET MAUI Single project.
+  - .NET hot reload, so that you can modify both your XAML and your managed source code while the app is running, then observe the result of your modifications without rebuilding the app.
+For more information, see .NET hot reload.

+## Cross-platform APIs for device features
+- .NET MAUI provides cross-platform APIs for native device features.
+Examples of functionality provided by .NET MAUI for accessing device features includes:
+  - Access to sensors, such as the accelerometer, compass, and gyroscope on devices.
+  - Ability to check the device's network connectivity state, and detect changes.
+  - Provide information about the device the app is running on.
+  - Copy and paste text to the system clipboard, between apps.
+  - Pick single or multiple files from the device.
+  - Store data securely as key/value pairs.
+  - Utilize built-in text-to-speech engines to read text from the device.
+  - Initiate browser-based authentication flows that listen for a callback to a specific app registered URL.

+## .NET MAUI Single project
+- .NET MAUI single project takes the platform-specific development experiences you typically encounter while developing apps and abstracts them into a single shared project that can target Android, iOS, macOS, and Windows.
+- .NET MAUI single project provides a simplified and consistent cross-platform development experience, regardless of the platforms being targeted. .NET MAUI single project provides the following features:
+  - A single shared project that can target Android, iOS, macOS, and Windows.
+  - A simplified debug target selection for running your .NET MAUI apps.
+  - Shared resource files within the single project.
+  - A single app manifest that specifies the app title, id, and version.
+  - Access to platform-specific APIs and tools when required.
+  - A single cross-platform app entry point.

+## Hot reload
+- .NET MAUI includes support for .NET hot reload, which enables you to modify your managed source code while the app is running, without the need to manually pause or hit a breakpoint.
+Then, your code edits can be applied to your running app without recompilation.
+- .NET MAUI also includes support for XAML hot reload, which enables you to save your XAML files and see the changes reflected in your running app without recompilation.
+In addition, your navigation state and data will be maintained, enabling you to quickly iterate on your UI without losing your place in the app.